Whether you’re a professional or an amateur photographer, it’s important that you learn how to start a photography blog and create your own website.

 OK, so let’s get started!
 Click here for the Bluehost homepage, then click the Get Started Now button.

 Then choose your Plan.
-I’d recommend going for the Starter plan for the time being since it’s great value for money and allows plenty of room to grow.
+I’d recommend going for the Basic plan for the time being since it’s great value for money and allows plenty of room to grow.

 If you plan on hosting a lot of images, you can always upgrade in the future to the Plus plan if necessary.

 Hosting terms are billed up front, and each plan features a 30-day money-back guarantee, which gives you ample time to try out their service and cancel for a full refund if you feel it’s not right for you.